cpm-cmake/CPM.cmake/README.md

 # Setup-free CMake dependency management

-CPM.cmake is a CMake script that adds dependency management capabilities to CMake.
+CPM.cmake is a cross-platform CMake script that adds dependency management capabilities to CMake.
 It's built as a thin wrapper around CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module that adds version control, caching, a simple API [and more](#comparison-to-pure-fetchcontent--externalproject).

 ## Manage everything